levavakian/howm/README.md

 # howm

 # Installation
 To install, run `sudo ./install.sh`.
 It's generally not wise to run random shell scripts with sudo but this one should be pretty easy to inspect.
 Dokcer is a prerequisite for the script, but if you already have go installed it should be fairly easy to do it without docker.
+After installing, restart your computer (logging out may not be enough), and the option to use howm as your window manager should show up as a setting in your login screen.

 # Default Configuration
 All key combinations described here are easily editable in `config.go`. `Mod4` is used a lot, which is commonly assigned to the Windows key.